Kelvin Coe (mayor): 2010 and 2011 earthquakes

-Mayor Coe was the mayor at the time of both the 2010 and 2011 Canterbury earthquakes.
+Coe was the mayor at the time of both the 2010 and 2011 Canterbury earthquakes.
 He was one of the seven commissioners in the Canterbury Earthquake Recovery Commission, and worked with Civil Defense and locals in the recovery process of the area.

 Honours

 Kelvin Coe was made an Officer of the New Zealand Order of Merit (ONZM) in 2017, for services to local government.

 Personal life

 Kelvin Coe is married to Gem Coe and together they have three daughters.